RPGroup-PBoC/mscl_survival/doc/appendix_D_logistic_regression.md

 $${#eq:survival_bayes}
 where $g$ and $f$ represent probability density functions over parameters and data respectively.
 The posterior distribution $g(s\,\vert\, N_c)$ is the quantity of interest and implicitly related to the probability of survival.
 The likelihood $g(N_c\,\vert\, s)$ tells us the probability of observing $N_c$ channels in this cell given that it survives.
 The quantity $g(s)$ captures all *a priori* knowledge we have regarding the probability of this cell surviving and the denominator $f(N_c)$ tells us the converse -- the probability of observing $N_c$ cells irrespective of the survival outcome.

-Proper calculation of [@Eq:survival_bayes] requires that we have knowledge of $f(N_c)$, which is difficult to estimate.
+&nbsp;&nbsp;&nbsp;&nbsp;Proper calculation of [@Eq:survival_bayes] requires that we have knowledge of $f(N_c)$, which is difficult to estimate.
 While we are able to give appropriate bounds on this term, such as a requirement of positivity and some knowledge of the maximum membrane packing density, it is not so obvious to determine the distribution between these bounds.
 Given this difficulty, it's easier to compute the odds of survival $\mathcal{O}(s\,\vert\, N_c)$, the probability of survival $s$ relative to death $d$,
 $$
 \mathcal{O}(s\,\vert\, N_c) = {g(s\,\vert\,N_c) \over g(d\,\vert\, N_c)} = {f(N_c\,\vert\, s)g(s) \over f(N_c\,\vert\,d)g(d)},
 $${#eq:odds_definition}